yuenkm40/sheforshe/README.md

 ```

 ### App setup and running the app
-To run the application on the server.
+Download dependencies, create built file and run the application on the server.
 ```bash
 cd app